 Running records can be done quickly on any piece of text at any time.

-An informal running record will show how a student is using the processing systems to make meaning in his/her self-selected independent reading text or a quick text chosen by the teacher.
+➡️ Use an informal running record to show how a student is using the processing systems to make meaning in his/her self-selected independent reading text or a quick text chosen by the teacher.

 Using the 100 Word Box Form

 The one-hundred-word box is a ready-to-use informal running record form that provides a quick and simple way to know when a student has reached the 100-word mark making the calculations and computations more automatic.